The Niwot Depot

 Built in 1873

 The Colorado Central Railroad laid tracks from Boulder City to Niwot to Longmont and north to Cheyenne, Wyoming in 1873.
 This set of tracks connected with the Intercontinental Railroad which meant there would be more timely delivery of products to and from markets and moving people across the country.
-Before the railroad, letters were carried by pony express so communications via the railroad would be a more timely delivery.
+Before the railroad, letters were carried by pony express, so communications via the railroad would be a more timely delivery.
 The delivery of mail was a big function of the railroad in Niwot.
-The mail bags would be tossed from the moving train onto the platform if the train did not nee to stop to unload passengers or cargo.
+Mail bags would be tossed from the moving train onto the platform if the train did not need to stop to unload passengers or cargo.
 When the train did not have reason to stop in Niwot, the out-going mail was hooked by an apparatus to grab the mail bag from a pole.

 George W. Wilson was the first agent when the Depot opened in 1873.
 Will T. Wilson, son of George Wilson, served as station agent and telegrapher in 1912.
 Will was usually found in the Depot telegraph and ticket office.
 Will’s wife, Delia Wilson, was often found near a station platform wagon that she might have loaded with containers of fresh milk, eggs and produce destined for market, and often passenger’s luggage.